- GAP 200.440, Administering Commercially-Sponsored Projects and Gifts

 Principles: All industry-sponsored projects shall be assessed and administered in a manner consistent with the following principles:

-- Funding for sponsored research, educational activities and fellowships will be awarded to the University, Department, Division, Center, or Institute and not to a specific individual.
+- Funding for sponsored research, educational activities and fellowships will be awarded to the University and not to a specific individual.
 For industry-sponsored support of ACGME accredited activities for residencies and fellowships, reference should be made to ACGME guidance relating to the conduct of such projects;

 - There will be no express or implied quid pro quo unrelated to the approved educational, fellowship or research-related purposes of the project funding;

-- The Department will determine the recipients, activities, and initiatives consistent with the sponsored project educational or fellowship agreement; and
+- The org unit which will manage the award will determine the recipients, activities, and initiatives consistent with the sponsored project educational or fellowship agreement; and

 - The sponsor may be acknowledged in appropriate settings.

-Receipt and Administration of Gifts: All gifts are received and processed by the Office of Treasury & Cash Management in accordance with the terms of this policy, and the Office of Research Integrity is responsible for reviewing restricted gifts to verify the absence of any express or implied quid pro quo or any actual or potential conflicts of interest.
+Receipt and Administration of Gifts: All gifts are received and processed by the Office of Treasury & Cash Management.
 The Management Center for the recipient of the gift is responsible for monitoring compliance with the specific conditions associated with a restricted gift.

 For further information regarding the receipt and processing of gifts, please consult GAP 200.026, Deposits to the University.